 This book examines the Trump phenomenon and presidency as fascist.
 Fascism here connotes not generically "bad" politics or a consolidated political-economic regime (Mussolini’s Italy or Hitler’s Germany) but a set of political, movement, and ideological traits understood within the context of the neoliberal-capitalist era.
-While Trump’s election defeat is a respite, the nation is far from out of the [neofascist] woods.
-Defeating the menace will require political and societal re-structuring far beyond what is imagined by Democrats.
-This argument is developed across seven chapters that recount Trump’s assault on the 2020 election, specifically define the meaning of fascism as it used in this book, demonstrate the neofascist nature of the Trump presidency, engage intellectual class Trumpism-fascism-denial, analyze the Trump base, root Trumpism in a longstanding and indeed founding American white nationalism, examine why Trump rose to power when he did and suggest paths for fascism-proofing the United States.
+While Trump’s election defeat is a respite, the nation is far from out of the neofascist woods.
+Defeating the menace will require political and societal restructuring far beyond what is imagined by Democrats.
+This argument is developed across seven chapters that recount Trump’s assault on the 2020 election, specifically define the meaning of fascism as it is used in this book, demonstrate the neofascist nature of the Trump presidency, engage intellectual class Trumpism-fascism-denial, analyze the Trump base, root Trumpism in a longstanding and indeed founding American white nationalism, examine why Trump rose to power when he did, and suggest paths for fascism-proofing the USA.

 Table of Contents

 Introduction: “The Hell it Can’t”

 Chapter 1: One Night of Dancing, 77 Days of Fear and Death

 Chapter 2: The Fascist Wolf Defined and Foretold

 Chapter 3: A Fascist in the White House, 2017–21